Operation Y and Shurik's Other Adventures: Video release

 At the end of the 1970s and the 1980s, the film was released on VHS as part of the series "Video Program of Goskino USSR".
 Starting in 1990, the film was released on VHS by the film association "Close-Up" (Krupniy plan) with Hi-Fi Stereo sound and encoded in PAL.
 Starting in 2001, Large Scale began fully restored releases of the film on DVD with enhanced video and sound quality using Dolby Digital 5.1 and Dolby Mono and incorporating subtitles.
+In 2012, the film was re-released in hardcover format by "Telesem'" magazine.